MrRisoni/otaredux/README.md

 See https://github.com/MrRisoni/vuespa for an abandoned Vue.js version

-See https://github.com/MrRisoni/anglota for Angular Version
+See https://github.com/MrRisoni/anglota for an abandoned Angular Version